7/19/2024

 CEO

-Niklas.
-And leaving the reporting part and looking into Q3 we are sharing our outlook for the coming quarter.
+Thank you, Niklas.
+Leaving the reporting part and looking into quarter three, we are sharing our outlook for the coming quarter.
 We estimate and our view is that the market demand will remain at the healthy level.
-We will continue to work with product price increases and our estimation is that it will be on a sum of lower rates than development Q1 to Q2 when we achieve an average of 4% price increases for our products.
-We assess that the product price increases will offset the expected price increases for cardboard and chips.
-That's the raw material for craft paper.
-And as a friendly reminder we also want to mention that in Q3 that's when we perform the plant maintenance dots in all our production plants.
-And with that finalizes our reporting and outlook and we are of course happy to answer any questions that you might have.
+We will continue to work with product price increases and our estimation is that it will be on a somewhat lower rate than development Q1 to Q2 when we achieved an average of 4% price increases for our products.
+And we assess that the product price increases will offset the expected price increases for pulpwood and chips.
+That's the raw materials for craft paper.
+And as a friendly reminder, we also want to mention that in quarter three, that's when we perform the planned maintenance dots in all our production plants.

 speaker